Pineview Dam: Description

+Climate

 History

 The Ogden River irrigated approximately 3000 acres of land in the Ogden area before 1900.
-Increasing diversions lead to a shortfall of irrigation flow during the late summer months.
+Increasing diversions led to a shortfall of irrigation flow during the late summer months.
 The Geological Survey 1921 established stream gauging stations along the river.
 A storage reservoir recommendation was made shortly after that by the Bureau of Reclamation, and investigations continued until 1932.
 The Pineview site was then adopted for a 30,000 acre.foot reservoir.

 President Roosevelt authorized the Ogden River Project on November 16, 1935.
 Fund allotment had begun in 1933 under the National Industrial Recovery Act.
 Construction began on September 29, 1934.
 Completion of the Pineview dam and Ogden-Brigham Canal occurred in June 1937.
-The South Ogden Highline Canal was constructed between 1938-1941.
+The South Ogden Highline Canal was constructed between 1938 and 1941.

 Its construction is a zone earthfill dam type containing 15500 cuyd of earth, rock and riprap materials.
 The crest of the dam is at 4908.0 ft, is 30 ft wide and 600 ft long.
 Its initial height was 103 ft, resulting in a 44,175 acre.foot capacity.
 The later Weber Basin Project increased the height of the dam to 137 ft, enlarging the capacity to 110,150 acre.ft.
 By using radial gates, the dam functions with an overflow, channel-type spillway allowing for a flow rate of 10000 cuft/s.

 The Ogden City Conduit is fed by a 72 × 75 inch conduit at 2300 cuft/s.
 A stillout is fed from the same conduit through a 60 inch outlet.
 A wye adapter on the 72 in conduit allows additional discharge into the stillout, while 42 in conduit feeds the Ogden City filtration plant located downstream.
 At 4.7 mi down the Ogden River Canyon, the Ogden River Conduit splits into the Ogden-Brigham and South Ogden Highline canals.
 The Highline canal is fed through a 36 inch diameter, 360 ft long steel siphon suspended across the mouth of the canyon.
 The Ogden-Brigham canal has a flow rate of approximately 120 cuft/s, while the Highline canal flows at 35 cuft/s over 5.2 mi.